based2/KB/network/ip_filter.md

 block from any to 104.21.81.4
 # https://red.flag.domains/posts/
 block from any to 104.21.83.19
+# DNS https://red.flag.domains/posts/2024-03-14/ registrar: PDR Ltd. d/b/a PublicDomainRegistry.com session-choruspro[.fr]
+block from any to 104.21.86.61
 # DNS https://red.flag.domains/posts/2024-03-02/ registrar: Hosting Concepts B.V. d/b/a Openprovider pumafr[.fr]
 block from any to 104.21.89.199
 # https://tracker.viriback.com/index.php?q=Lokibot https://red.flag.domains/posts/2024-01-31/